Banner: Knocknarea at Sunset.

 The massive neolithic henge near Dowth in the Boyne valley; this huge oval ceremonial enclosure measures 175 x 165 meters, with an earthen bank 20 meters wide.

-The great henge at Dowth.
+The Great Neolithic Henge at Dowth.

 Dowth Hall and monumens on the 1837 OS map.